vilenarios/Arweave-Monitor/README.md

 sudo apt install python3-pip -y sudo python3.8 -m pip install requests sudo python3.8 -m pip install psutil
+Place the arweave-monitor.py script in the root directory for Arweave

 It is recommended to configure Arweave-Server and Arweave-Monitor as services, so they both start up automatically on boot up.